input-output-hk/cardano-tutorials/node-setup/080_register_stakepool.md

 * Create a delegation certificate (pledge)
 * Submit the certificates to the blockchain

-__Note__ Generating the __stake pool registration certificate__ and the __delegation certificate__ requires our __cold keys__ So, you may want to generate these certificates in your local machine taking the proper security measures to avoid exposing your cold keys to the internet.
+**WARNING:** Generating the __stake pool registration certificate__ and the __delegation certificate__ requires the __cold keys__ So, you may want to generate these certificates in your local machine taking the proper security measures to avoid exposing your cold keys to the internet.

 ### 1. Generate Stake pool registration certificate